Skip to main content

 • Sharing research findings to the general public

 As a student, you'll not only be given a project with real-world impact, but also assistance elevating your project through access to existing data, local knowledge, resources, and physical sites for research.
 More importantly, you'll learn how to engage communities in research and be exposed to potential careers and networking opportunities.
+This is an opportunity to get to know your community and environment better while gaining experience collaborating with others on meaningful projects.